 Interest Expense.
 Amounts included within interest expense relate primarily to indebtedness outstanding under the 4.50% Senior Notes issued in November 2014 (the "Notes").
 We also have indebtedness outstanding under a secured multiple draw term loan agreement entered into in February 2014 to finance installment payments made toward the purchase of a new corporate aircraft that was delivered to us in February 2015 (the "Aircraft Loan").
 Interest expense related to the Aircraft Loan was capitalized and, therefore, not included in interest expense prior to aircraft delivery.
 Following aircraft delivery in 2015, interest on the Aircraft Loan is fixed at 3.22% per annum.
+In April 2016, we borrowed \$120.0 million pursuant to our revolving credit facility (the "Revolving Credit Facility") at a rate per annum of LIBOR plus 1.00% to 2.00%, or a base rate plus 0% to 1.00%.
 See "-Liquidity and Capital Resources-Debt Obligations" for additional information.

 General, Administrative and Other.
 General, administrative and other expenses are related to recurring placement and related service fees, occupancy and equipment, professional services, information processing and communications, insurance, business development, changes in our tax receivable agreement liability and other miscellaneous expenses.
-In addition, the \$200.0 million FCPA investigation reserve accrual taken in the first quarter of 2016 is also included in this line item.
+In addition, the \$414.3 million FCPA investigation reserve accrual taken in the first half of 2016 is also included in this line item.